CharlieGo19/agorah-marketplace-api/README.md

 2. CloudFlare - check connections secure https://ipfs.agorah.io/QmRgphY9jM4Co4Z6vRLadsg2cyukn95gBEFF1afuELw1qp, need to do Additional Checks on headers coming back, then possibly trying Pinata?!
 3. Move IPFS provider to env, with a backup.
+4. Chnge how error handling works, if token in a list, i.e. curation, just remove the NFT thats problematic or add fields and add special additional property with err message, with a support link & we can implement.